 Question 16: Will the device need to be connected to the Internet to complete assignments outside of school?

 Yes.
 AIS-R is a blended learning school.
-In the elementary school teachers/learners use AIS-R Blogs and Google to check and complete assignments and in the middle and high school teachers/learners use Moodle and Google to complete their work.
+In the elementary school teachers/learners use AIS-R Blogs, SeeSaw and Google to check and complete assignments and in the middle and high school teachers/learners use Moodle, SeeSaw and Google to complete their work.

 Question 17: How can I access or view my child(ren)’s digital work?

 All AIS-R learners beginning in KG2 have an ePortfolio.
-In elementary, learners use SeeSaw to document their learning.
-In the middle and high School learners use Google Sites.
+In elementary and middle school, learners use SeeSaw to document their learning.
+In the high school learners use Google Sites.
 Please speak with your child(ren) or their teacher to see their ePortfolio.

 Question 18: Will we have access to the school’s online content outside of the school day?